SharePoint/sp-dev-docs/docs/spfx/toolchain/extending-webpack-in-build-pipeline.md

 ### Step 1 - Install the package

-Let's reference markdown-loader in our project.
+Reference markdown-loader in our project:

 ```
 npm i --save markdown-loader